-This Policy provides the framework under which Fire & Rescue NSW (FRNSW) manages personal and health information.
+This Policy provides the framework under which Fire and Rescue NSW (FRNSW) manages personal and health information.

 Scope and application